 You can grow watermelon in a pot.
-Plant one start per pot or two watermelon seeds.
+Plant one start per pot or 3 – 4 watermelon seeds.

-If you are growing from seeds in a pot and both seeds start growing, snip the top off the smaller one.
+If you are growing from seeds in a pot, and they all start growing, snip the tops off the smaller one.

 You can use tall pots or short pots.
 What’s most important is the area surrounding the pots.
 The watermelon will vine and sprawl around the pot.